mmolari/phage_pangraph/notes/note1.typ

     ]
 )

-As expected, human sequences are interspersed in the tree, showing that the same virus can cross species boundary.
+As expected, human sequences are interspersed in the tree.

 #figure( image("assets/n1/mash_dist_updated.png", width: 80%))